Sequoia Capital

 Series A in 2007

 ImageShack is a media hosting company based in Los Gatos, California, founded in November 2003 by Alexander Levin and Jack Levin.
-It specializes in hosting images and videos, allowing users worldwide to upload, store, and share their media content.
-The company operates several platforms, including Imageshack.com and Yfrog, the latter serving as a social network for sharing images and videos.
-In October 2012, ImageShack introduced SkyPath, an application designed to sync with user accounts and their photo libraries.
-Through its services, ImageShack provides users with the tools to easily manage and share digital media.
+The company specializes in hosting images and videos, allowing users worldwide to upload, store, and share their media content.
+ImageShack operates several platforms, including Imageshack.com and Yfrog, the latter functioning as a social network that facilitates the sharing of images and videos.
+In October 2012, the company expanded its offerings with the launch of SkyPath, an application designed to sync users' ImageShack accounts with their photo libraries.
+Through its services, ImageShack provides users with various means to share their media with friends and the broader online community.

 Funny or Die